-- A. Estimating Specific Interest Rates Using Risk Premiums - B. Real Risk-Free Interest Rates and the Risk-Free Interest Rate - 1.
-Putting the term "real" in front of an interest rate means the rate has been adjusted for inflation.
+- B. Estimating Specific Interest Rates Using Risk Premiums - C. Real Risk-Free Interest Rate and the Risk-Free Interest Rate - 1.
+In economics and finance, the term "real" means that the variable has been adjusted for inflation. - 2.
+Thus, the real interest rate is an inflation-adjusted risk-free interest rate. - 3.
+Real risk-free interest rate ≈ risk-free interest rate inflation premium

-C. Real and Nominal Rates of Interest
+D. Real and Nominal Rates of Interest

-- 1. The real rate of interest is the difference in the nominal rate and the anticipated rate of inflation - 2.
-It tells you how much more purchasing power you have.
+- 1. The real rate of interest is the difference in the nominal rate and the anticipated rate of inflation. - 2.
+It tells you how much more purchasing power you have. - 3.
+An approximation of the nominal interest rate is given by the following equation: